Sarah Dazley

-Sarah Dazley (1819 – 5 August 1843), later known as The Potton Poisoner, was an English murderer convicted of the poisoning of her husband William Dazley.
+Sarah Dazley (c.
+1819 – 5 August 1843), later known as The Potton Poisoner, was an English murderer convicted of the poisoning of her husband William Dazley.
 She was suspected of, but not tried for, the poisoning of her first husband Simeon Mead and their son Jonah Mead in 1840.
 The murder of William Dazley took place in Wrestlingworth, England.

 Early life

-Born in 1819 in Potton, Bedfordshire, Sarah Reynolds was the daughter of the town barber Philip Reynolds and his wife Ann Reynolds.
+Born in about 1819 in Potton, Bedfordshire, Sarah Reynolds was the daughter of the town barber Philip Reynolds and his wife Ann Reynolds.
 When she was 7, her father died and her mother went on to court a series of men.
 She grew up to be tall with big brown eyes and long auburn hair, and when she was 19 she married Simon Mead.
 They lived in Potton for two years before moving to Tadlow in 1840.
 Shortly after the move, she gave birth to their son Jonah, but he became ill and died at only seven months old.
 In October 1840, Simon Mead died unexpectedly as well.